Seekatar/seekatar.github.io/_posts/2023-04-12-docker-dotnet-unittest.md

 ## Testing BuildKit

-To test running tests, I created four Dockerfiles.
+To test running tests, I created several Dockerfiles.

 Dockerfile-3stage
-: This is the one from above and works fine in Azure DevOps, but not with BuildKit
+: This is the one from [above](#getting-the-test-output-locally) and works fine in Azure DevOps, but not with BuildKit

 Dockerfile-3stage-with-copy
 : This one creates a tiny file in the `test` stage and copies it in the `final` stage forcing Docker BuildKit to run the `test` stage.
 Although the test runs, BuildKit removes the label and you can't get the output.